beccapearce/CV/README.md

 I believe that teaching is one of the best ways you can learn.

 I have always incorporated some form of mentoring into my role.
 During university I was a mentor for 9 new students.
 This led me to volunteering as a Latin teacher and then taking a job in that same charity after a year.
-I then continued this guiding role at makers by having two mentees and aiding them in their coding journey.
+I then continued this guiding role at Makers Academy by having two mentees and aiding them in their coding journey.

 #### Learning

 Learning is a driving force in my coding projects.

 I love to learn new information, especially discovering idiomatic features of languages both natural and in coding.
-I have demonstrated this multiple times: through my degree which was an exercise in constant problem solving, the intensive nature of the Makers Academy course, and finally through learning a new language (Elixir) within 3 days and going on to produce [Quizzbuzz](https://github.com/quizzbuzz/quizzbuzz) as a final project piece at the end of the makers course.
+I have demonstrated this multiple times: through my degree which was an exercise in constant problem solving, the intensive nature of the Makers Academy course, and finally through learning a new language (Elixir) within 3 days and going on to produce [Quizzbuzz](https://github.com/quizzbuzz/quizzbuzz) as a final project piece at the end of the Makers Academy course.

 #### Team work

 Working in a team brings out the best in all members.

-Working in a team I have come to see is the best way to code, within makers academy I have worked with pairs from the start and then progressed to working in teams of 4 to 5.
+Working in a team I have come to see is the best way to code, within Makers Academy I have worked with pairs from the start and then progressed to working in teams of 4 to 5.
 During our final project we maintained great communication within the team despite working on different sections of the project, enabling us to have a full in-depth understanding of how the whole code base worked not just our own individual tasks.

 ## <a name="education">Education and Projects</a>